 - 6.1.2 Describe how the state/territory developed its training and professional development requirements in consultation with the State Advisory Council on Early Childhood Education and Care (if applicable) or with another state or state-designated cross-agency body if there is no SAC that addresses the professional development, training, and education of child care providers and staff.
-DECD develops its training and professional development requirements in consultation with the ECAC, Local ECACs, and the OCC Advisory Council.
-This includes participation and involvement from: the library system; the Maryland Chapter of the American Academy of Pediatrics; MDH; DHS; local school systems; institutions of higher education; the MCCRRN and the Department of Commerce..
-The Training Advisory Committee, in collaboration with approved trainers and the MCCRRN, conducts a training needs survey yearly. - 6.1.3 Identify how the framework improves the quality, diversity, stability, and retention of caregivers, teachers, and directors (98.44(a)(7)).
-Check and describe all that apply.
+Maryland develops its training and professional development requirements in consultation with expertise across the spectrum on its advisory boards including the State ECAC, Local Early Childhood Advisory Councils (LECACs), and OCC Advisory Council.
+This includes participation and involvement from: the library system; the Maryland Chapter of the American Academy of Pediatrics; MDH; DHS; local school systems; institutions of higher education; child care resource and referral and the Department of Commerce to name but a few.
+The Training Advisory Committee, in collaboration with approved trainers and the resource and referral center network, conducts a training needs survey yearly. - 6.1.3 Identify how the framework improves the quality, diversity, stability, and retention of caregivers, teachers, and directors (98.44(a)(7)).
+Check and describe all that apply. - ☐ Financial assistance to attain credentials and post-secondary degrees.
+Describe: The training Voucher and Reimbursement program provides funds to assist child care professionals participating in the Maryland Child Care Credential program at level 2 or higher with the cost of training and professional development.